Listed building consent application for restauration works to the external envelope of a Grade II listed Georgian house South East London.

 The success of an application often relies on the balance between the careful refurbishment of period details and any new alterations required.

 Robert Potz Architects has significant experience working with historic buildings and are aware of the specific issues involved.
-We can advise on design proposals and early stage in projects to develop an overall strategy.
+We can advise on design proposals at early stage in projects to develop an overall strategy.
 We also work closely with specialist heritage consultants when working on listed buildings.